saalk/qasino/server/webapp/docs/notes/7-Java8-Coding-examples/4-Optional.md

 Optional is a concept indicating that a certain entity or object may or may not have a value.
 Optional should not be used in the hope of getting rid of errors like NPE.
 But in case of Optional, when they are calling Optional.get(), you know what they're doing.

+// from Venkat DEVOXX 2024
+1/2 You want to be confident in programming so no null check everywhere: return value or an Optional<T>
+1/2 If you see an optional you know you have to query before use.
+3 Don't use Optional<T> for private fields -> just crash 4 Don't use Optional<T> method parameters, they are not benefit eg setInfo(Optional<String> info) {} -> caller has to do extra logic
+  - use overloading eg setInfor() {}

 (Being Explicit is a good thing)
 ```java
 Optional<User> findUserById(String userId) { ... };